Billiefu/Projects_DIP2E/Readme.md

 ## Copyright Statement

 All original code in this repository is licensed under the **[GNU Affero General Public License v3](LICENSE)**, with additional usage restrictions specified in the **[Supplementary Terms](ADDITIONAL_TERMS.md)**.
-All original images in this repository are protected under the copyright of the original author, the original book and their original providers.
+All original images in this repository are protected under the copyright of the original author, the original book and [**their original providers**](https://www.imageprocessingplace.com/root_files_V3/image_databases.htm).
 Users must expressly comply with the following conditions:

 * **Commercial Use Restriction**
   Any form of commercial use, integration, or distribution requires prior written permission.